ryancfields/w6-frontend/README.md

 * **Your Answer:**

+We are storing the token to give a state to the app - since the app is stateless this allows us to know information about the user without requiring it to authenticate each time.
 ---

 - [ ] We now have the token, but we don't have any of the user information.
 Add a new function to our `./src/api/auth.js` called `profile()` that sends over the token in order to retrieve the user information.
 Then, log that information.